UCaNLabUMB/gr-owc/README.md

 <a href="https://zenodo.org/badge/latestdoi/323626297"><img src="https://zenodo.org/badge/323626297.svg" alt="DOI"></a>

 This installation guide assumes that GNU Radio has been installed using PyBOMBS.
+Also, please note that gr-owc is currently only compatible with GNURadio 3.8 version.

 To download and install, follow the steps below: